logchimp/docs/docs/install/railway.md

 ---
 title: How to deploy LogChimp on Railway?
+description: Guide to know your LogChimp site successfully on Railway
 slug: /docs/install/railway
 ---

 <!-- components -->
 import Blockquote from "@/components/Blockquote"

-Guide to know your LogChimp site successfully on Railway

 <Blockquote type="alert">
   This uses `v0.7.0-beta.0` version.